 The restaurant was modern with funky art work, exposed brick, and dim lighting.
 The staff was super friendly and seemed genuinely excited for the event.

 With drinks in hand, we checked out the appetizer spread.
-Mal and I were both pretty hungry, so we fill up a couple of plates to share with cheese, crackers, veggies, and hummus.
+Mal and I were both pretty hungry, so we filled up a couple of plates to share with cheese, crackers, veggies, and hummus.

 Wine, snacks, great atmosphere… it was a fantastic start to the evening.